Full Length Research Article

 Abstract

 Background: Antibiotics are compounds made from microorganisms that destroy or prevent the growth of other microbes.
-The constant failure to engineer new antibiotics and imprudent usage of antibiotics resulted in the rise of antibiotics.
-In 2017, the World Health Organization released a list of the most pathogenic bacteria having the highest resistance against antibiotics which also included many Gram-Negative bacteria.
-In this study, we reviewed the data on publications on antibiotic resistant (ABR) Gram-negative bacteria by bibliometrics.
+The constant failure to engineer new antibiotics and the imprudent usage of antibiotics have resulted in the rise of antibiotic resistance.
+In 2017, the World Health Organization released a list of the most pathogenic bacteria having the highest resistance against antibiotics, which also included many Gram-negative bacteria.
+In this study, we reviewed the data on publications on antibiotic-resistant (ABR) Gram-negative bacteria by bibliometrics.

 Methods: The data from 2003 to 2022 were retrieved from the Web of Science and used further for statistical analysis.
-Both qualitative and quantitative analysis of the characteristics of publications, authors, top countries, leading journals, funding agencies and collaboration aspects.
+Both qualitative and quantitative analyses of the characteristics of publications, authors, top countries, leading journals, funding agencies, and collaboration aspects.

-Result: The results showed a total of 10,350 publications with 7.94% annual growth rate in a linear pattern and 23.71 average citations per document on the subject.
+Result: The results showed a total of 10,350 publications with a 7.94% annual growth rate in a linear pattern and 23.71 average citations per document on the subject.
 Lists of the most cited papers and papers with ranking by highest total citations per year were also retrieved.
 98% of articles were published in English.
-Greater research output is from developed countries i.e., USA, China, India, England, Spain, Iran, Italy, Germany, and Japan.
-USA has the highest number of publications, citations, and Single Country Publications.
-USA is also the top country to have the highest collaborations with other countries.
+Greater research output is from developed countries, i.e., the USA, China, India, England, Spain, Iran, Italy, Germany, and Japan.
+The USA has the highest number of publications, citations, and single-country publications.
+The USA is also the top country to have the highest collaborations with other countries.

-Conclusion: The study is suggestive for most developing and least developed countries to develop collaborations with researchers from developed countries, especially the USA and UK having domination in research productivity and sources of funding.
+Conclusion: The study is suggestive for most developing and least developed countries to establish collaborations with researchers from developed countries, especially the USA and UK, which have dominance in research productivity and sources of funding.
 The results of this study may provide potential prospects for the study of ABR Gram-negative bacteria in the future.

 Keywords: Antibiotic resistance; Gram-negative bacterial; OmpC; OmpF; PCR

 Antibiotic resistance has emerged as one of the leading public health threats of the 21st century.
 Bacteria are developing resistance towards antibiotics at an alarming rate [1,2].
-Constant failure to engineer new antibiotics and imprudent usage of antibiotics are the major reasons behind the rise of antibiotic resistance [3].
-Resistant Gram-negative bacteria are the real threat and contributing factors in sinking health and economy status around the globe.
-ABR Gram-negative pathogens have acquired resistance to almost all antibacterial medications available, resulting in pre-antibiotic era circumstances.
-[4,5].
-The development of Multidrug Resistant (MDR) Gram-negative bacteria has significantly affected the antibiotic potential.
+Constant failure to engineer new antibiotics and imprudent usage of antibiotics are the primary reasons behind the rise of antibiotic resistance [3].
+Resistant Gram-negative bacteria are the real threat and contributing factors in sinking health and economic status around the globe.
+ABR Gram-negative pathogens have acquired resistance to almost all antibacterial medications available, resulting in pre-antibiotic era circumstances [4,5].
+The development of multidrug-resistant (MDR) Gram-negative bacteria has significantly affected the antibiotic potential.
 Agents of highest concern are the Gram-negative contagions found in medical settings.
 Acinetobacter species, P. aeruginosa, and Enterobacteriaceae (mostly K. pneumoniae) are primarily responsible for these.
 MDR Gram-negative bacteria, such as beta-lactamase-producing E. coli and N. gonorrhoeae, are also spreading rapidly among people [5].

 In 2017, the World Health Organization (WHO) released a list of bacteria requiring novel antibiotics on an emergency basis to stop their emergence.
 WHO has grouped these bacteria according to their resistance severity and named them as critical, high, and medium.
-Critical gram-negative bacteria include Acinetobacter baumannii, Pseudomonas aeruginosa and Enterobacteriaceae.
-High priority list consists of ABR Helicobacter pylori, Campylobacter spp., Salmonellae and Neisseria gonorrhoeae while Haemophilus influenzae and Shigella spp. are listed in the medium priority list [6].
+Critical gram-negative bacteria include Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacteriaceae.
+The high-priority list consists of ABR Helicobacter pylori, Campylobacter spp., Salmonellae, and Neisseria gonorrhoeae, while Haemophilus influenzae and Shigella spp. are listed in the medium-priority list [6].

-Bibliometric analysis is the most common methodology commonly used in research to assess a certain topic and the research conducted on it [7, 8].
-It gives us information about most prominent countries, the top funding organizations, and top contributing authors [9, 10].
+Bibliometric analysis is the most common methodology used in research to assess a specific topic and the research conducted on it [7, 8].
+It gives us information about the most prominent countries, the top funding organizations, and the top contributing authors [9, 10].
 It also presents year-wise growth of publications and international collaboration.
-In some bibliometric studies, co-occurrence maps are developed to present bibliometric indicators such as most used keywords or countries collaboration.
-This type of analysis also identifies the most dominating areas of the past research in a research field, by analyzing the most-cited work currently, which can be helpful to predict the type of future research in the same field.
-Web of Science is the most common source for such studies but other platforms like PubMed, Google Scholar and Scopus are also used by some researchers.
+In some bibliometric studies, co-occurrence maps are developed to present bibliometric indicators such as the most used keywords or countries' collaboration.
+This type of analysis also identifies dominant areas of past research by analyzing the most-cited work.
+This can be helpful to predict future research trends in the same field.
+Web of Science is the most common source for such studies, but some researchers also use other platforms like PubMed, Google Scholar, and Scopus.
 Basic data is retrieved from these sources and then analyzed further through different software.

 In this study, we reviewed the publication data on ABR Gram-negative bacteria by bibliometrics.
-This study is designed to investigate the trend of ABR Gram-negative bacteria research in last twenty (20) years.
-For the study the list of most pathogenic gram-negative bacteria, as released by WHO in 2017 (Table 1), was used to search for the publications.
+This study is designed to investigate the trend of ABR Gram-negative bacteria research over the last twenty (20) years.
+For the study, the list of most pathogenic gram-negative bacteria, as released by WHO in 2017 (Table 1), was used to search for the publications.
 The results of this study may provide potential prospects for the study of antibiotic resistance of Gram-negative bacteria in the future.

-Data was downloaded in clusters and all the duplicate entries were removed.
-Before statistical analysis and evaluation, two authors independently applied some basic analysis criteria to find out the discrepancies in the data and to apply all bibliometric tools later.
+Data was downloaded in clusters, and all the duplicate entries were removed.
+Before statistical analysis and evaluation, two authors independently applied some basic analysis criteria to find out the discrepancies in the data and to use all the bibliometric tools later.

 Publication Characteristics

-The Web of Science Core Collection database revealed 10,350 publications for the period 2003-2022, with 7956 research articles, 362 letters, 1359 meeting abstracts and 673 reviews after application of methodology as described above.
+The Web of Science Core Collection database revealed 10,350 publications for the period 2003-2022, with 7956 research articles, 362 letters, 1359 meeting abstracts, and 673 reviews after application of methodology as described above.
 The annual growth rate of these articles is 7.94% with 23.71 average citations per document.
-A total of 41,484 authors contributed to these articles with 6.32 authors per document and 259 authors published their articles as solo author.
-21.12% papers were having international co-authorships.
+A total of 41,484 authors contributed to these articles, with 6.32 authors per document, and 259 authors published their articles as solo authors.
+21.12% papers had international co-authorships.

 Publications per year

-The pattern for increase in number of publications and citations is given in Figure 1 when twenty-years span is considered.
+The pattern for the increase in the number of publications and citations is given in Figure 1 when twenty years is considered.
 Publications on the subject from 2003 to 2022 show a progressive trend.
 As 2022 publications are still coming up when this article was being written, a slight decrease is acceptable.
-There is a huge increase in publication rate after 2017 with a total of 781 publications i.e. 175 papers more than 2016.
+There is a massive increase in publication rate after 2017, with a total of 781 publications, i.e., 175 papers more than in 2016.
 The same trend can be seen in 2018-2022.

 Most cited papers

 The most cited papers are listed in Table 1.
-Research article titled “Silver nanoparticles as antimicrobial agent: a case study on E. coli as a model for Gram-negative bacteria” by Sondi I and Branka, 2004, published in Journal of Colloid and Interface Science, is ranked at top for having highest citations (4102) overall.
-The researchers are affiliated with Center for Marine and Environmental Research, Ruder Bosković Institute, Zagreb, Croatia.
-This article is also having the highest Total Citations per year i.e., 215.89.
+Research article titled “Silver nanoparticles as antimicrobial agent: a case study on E. coli as a model for Gram-negative bacteria” by Sondi I and Salopek-Sondi B, 2004, published in Journal of Colloid and Interface Science, is ranked at the top for having the highest citations (4102) overall.
+The researchers are affiliated with the Center for Marine and Environmental Research, Ruder Bosković Institute, Zagreb, Croatia.
+This article also has the highest Total Citations per year, i.e., 215.89.
 Other articles ranked by total citation per year are shown in Table 1.

-An analysis of Total Citations Per Year (TC/Year) showed that four of top 10 papers (listed at Rank No’s 3, 4, 6 and 10) were published in last five years (2018-2022) and are still able to find place in top 10 list of publications having highest citations per year.
+An analysis of Total Citations Per Year (TC/Year) showed that four of the top 10 papers (listed at Rank Nos 3, 4, 6, and 10) were published in the last five years (2018-2022) and are still able to find a place in the top 10 list of publications having the highest citations per year.

 Articles published in different languages